ndd21/PHYS281/docs/demo-compound-data-types.md

 ### Slices

-You can return certain values from a list using a slice: `startidx:endidx` or `startidx:endidx:step`.
+You can return certain values from a list using slice notation: `startidx:endidx` or `startidx:endidx:step`.

 With `startidx:endidx` the `startidx` value is the index for the first list value you want to return and `endidx` is **one more** than the last list value that you want to return, e.g.: